"There’s no use trying,” said Alice, “one can’t believe impossible things."

 4. What would life be like if we were prophetic and honest enough?

-5. Who are our neighbors and who is
+5. Who are our neighbors and

 Which path is God inviting us to follow to arrive at Jesus?
 What is your life calling you to follow?
 Where are you being called to exercise wisdom this year?
 Will you follow the star?
 Will you follow the light?
 This is the spiritual path for this millennium: the path that leads to a child (protecting the vulnerable), a path guided by the light, a path with other wise people, and a path that leads to god and conversion.
 This applies to every human being – truly making Jesus universal.Read more